HemantGangwar/logs_collection/README.md

 Follow the steps given in Usage section to run the script.

+Notice that upon execution logs captured from each server will be generated in same location where script is executed.
+Also credentials can be modified to suit your requirements inside the script.
 ## Usage ##

 ### Displaying help page of script ###